charmbracelet/bubbletea/README.md

 several large projects and is production-ready.

-It features a standard framerate-based renderer which is used by default as well as support for high-performance scrollable regions when needed.
+It features a standard framerate-based renderer which is used by default as well as a renderer for high-performance scrollable regions, which works alongside the main renderer.

 To get started, see the [tutorials][tutorials] and [examples][examples].